-Home › Faculty
+Home › Department

-By today’s standards, the Faculty’s initial educational goals were limited, and graduates were prepared for 2 broad career paths: one in the traditional professions, i.e. managerial positions in banks and other for-profit companies, with an emphasis on commerce and related procedures; the other in the public sector, which required particular competence in law and accounting.
-Subsequently, the constant burgeoning of world-wide markets, the rapid development of financial markets and the expansion of new information and communication technologies multiplied the professional profiles required by Faculty graduates.
-In addition to changing its name, the Faculty has faced the need to adapt itself to the new requirements, and hence to diversify the training it offers.
+By today’s standards, the Department’s initial educational goals were limited, and graduates were prepared for 2 broad career paths: one in the traditional professions, i.e. managerial positions in banks and other for-profit companies, with an emphasis on commerce and related procedures; the other in the public sector, which required particular competence in law and accounting.
+Subsequently, the constant burgeoning of world-wide markets, the rapid development of financial markets and the expansion of new information and communication technologies multiplied the professional profiles required by Department graduates.
+In addition to changing its name, the Department has faced the need to adapt itself to the new requirements, and hence to diversify the training it offers.

 Accordingly, and in alignment with the transformations affecting all companies, new three-year undergraduate degree courses, such as Marketing & E-Business, were added to the more general and traditional ones, namely Economics and Enterprise Economics.
-At the same time, the general and interdisciplinary nature of the Faculty has not been obscured.
-Over the 3-year undergraduate period, the Faculty still offers a general education in the basic notions of Macroeconomics, Microeconomics, Management, Mathematics, Statistics, History and Law.
+At the same time, the general and interdisciplinary nature of the Department has not been obscured.
+Over the 3-year undergraduate period, the Department still offers a general education in the basic notions of Macroeconomics, Microeconomics, Management, Mathematics, Statistics, History and Law.